brianphang/brianphang/README.md

 - 👋 Hi, I’m @brianphang
 - 👀 I’m interested in machine learning!
 - 🌱 I’m currently learning Python and reviewing my maths courses from college
-- 💞️ I’m looking to collaborate on ... anything? lol
+- 💞️ I’m looking to collaborate on ... anything?
-- 📫 How to reach me: brianphang52@gmail.com or just @me :)
+- 📫 How to reach me: brianphang52@gmail.com